Curves of constant diameter and inscribed polygons: Published Part

+{\em This section contains the text published in Elemente der Mathematik, 2009, vol. 64, no. 3.
+See the addendum for further results.} \esp

 Let $\Gamma$ be a simple closed curve in the Euclidean plane.
 Say that a polygon $S$ is {\em inscribed in $\Gamma$ at $x$} if all the vertices of $S$ lie on $\Gamma$ and one is $x$.
 A line segment is here considered as a $2$-gon.
-We say that $\Gamma$ has property ($C_n(D)$) (for some $n\ge 2$, $D>0$) if \theequation{$C_n(D)$}
+We say that $\Gamma$ has property $C_n(D)$ (for some $n\ge 2$, $D>0$) if \theequation{$C_n(D)$}

-Notice that ($C_2(D)$) is equivalent to the following since $\Gamma$ is simple and closed ($||\cdot ||$ is the Euclidean norm): \theequation{$C(D)$}
+Notice that $C_2(D)$ is equivalent to the following since $\Gamma$ is simple and closed ($||\cdot ||$ is the Euclidean norm): \theequation{$C(D)$}

-If one drops the unicity assumption, ($C(D)$) is the property of having {\em constant diameter}, which is in fact equivalent (for closed curves in the plane) to having {\em constant width} or {\em constant breadth} (for the definitions and the proof of the equivalence, see \cite[chap.
+If one drops the unicity assumption, $C(D)$ is the property of having {\em constant diameter}, which is in fact equivalent (for closed curves in the plane) to having {\em constant width} or {\em constant breadth} (for the definitions and the proof of the equivalence, see \cite[chap.
 25]{RademacherToeplitz}).
-It is a surprise to many (including me !) that curves of constant diameter other that the circle do exist.
-The simplest examples (due to Reuleaux \cite{Reuleaux}) are pictured below.
+It is a surprise to many (it was to me !) that curves of constant diameter different from the circle do exist.
+The simplest examples (attributed to Reuleaux \cite{Reuleaux}, but implicit in a much earlier paper by Euler \cite{EulerTriangularibus}) are pictured below.
 They are built with circle arcs whose centers are marked with a black dot.
 Notice that these curves are not \CC{2}.